ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/story-interactive.md

 In terms of actual implementations, it's a good idea to give users control over the theme and chip-style of the elements, and ideally also allow them to control the accent color and prompt alignment.
 Variables such as prompt text and prompt background are interesting for users since they allow prompt backgrounds to be gradients, and they allow prompt text to be colored to match better the story design cues and improve contrast.

-Tools can go above and beyond to give extra customization options for creators since the styling variants are so diverse.
+Tools can go above and beyond to give extra customization options for creators.
 Many interesting designs can be implemented with the `chip-style="transparent"` attribute.
 For inspiration check out the [amp-story-interactive-results Codepen](https://codepen.io/mszylkowski/pen/abNWzdb) which contains creative designs for transparent styles.
 Those require extra CSS rules to be modified for the elements, such as the actual element's background, border (and border-radius), box-shadow, backdrop-filter, etc. When enabling extra options, keep in mind use-cases for them, as many CSS rules will not work on the elements (eg: font-family).

 ### Integrating amp-story-interactive-results